BlueBrain/spack-packages/README.md

         spack install $package $compiler
     done
 done
 ```

 #### Lugano Vizcluster ###

 All above instructions for OS X platform will be useful to setup development environment on Lugano Vizcluster, read those first.
-We list few important exceptions that we must have to consider :
+We list few important exceptions that must be considered:

-* On HPC cluster system like `Lugano Vizcluster`, we dont want to / should not install compilers, MPI libraries etc.
+* On HPC cluster system like `Lugano Vizcluster`, we don't want to / should not install compilers, MPI libraries etc.
 * We should use existing modules as much as possible.
 * Spack discourage use of `LD_LIBRARY_PATH` from user space.
 Many existing modules on HPC systems set `LD_LIBRARY_PATH`.
 In order to use these modules, we have to use `--dirty` flag during installation (related issue has been reported upstream).
 * All `MPI` packages are externally installed.
 The actual libraries are `mvapich2`, `mpich3`, `intelmpi` etc. Many times we have to specify these `MPI` libraries explicitly on command line with `install` or `spec` command like `spack spec neuron +mpi ^mvapich2` otherwise we get `list out of index` error. (this is likely a bug and has been reported upstream).
 * I have used packages like `autotools`, `pkg-config` from `/usr/bin/` which is discouraged!
 As these are only used for building, I have never seen any issues (if versions are properly specified).
 I am using those in `packages.yaml` to quickly bootstrap without building too many packages.
-But it's may not be good idake sure to copy up to date version from `bbpviz` directory as:
+But it's may not be good idea to copy up to date version from `bbpviz` directory as:

 Make sure to copy up to date version from `bbpviz` directory as: